mud-ali/NewTab/README.md

 ## Firefox

+Go [here](https://mud-ali.github.io/NewTab/) and click the link in the middle of the page.
+It should prompt you to install the extension.

-For Firefox, you should be able to download and extract the same zip file from the [releases](https://github.com/mud-ali/NewTabv4/releases) tab.
+Alternatively, you should be able to download and extract the same zip file from the [releases](https://github.com/mud-ali/NewTabv4/releases) tab.
 Right click the .xpi file and open with Firefox, or drag the .xpi into a new firefox tab.

 [^1]: There is a known issue with the extension being automatically disabled on Windows that can be fixed by modifying the registry.